arkik21/ai_portfolio_manager/readme.md

 - Fetching and analyzing transcripts from YouTube financial content creators
 - Tracking market prices and trends for configured assets
 - Using DeepSeek R1 AI model to generate trading recommendations
-- Creating and (optionally) executing trades on exchanges
+- Creating and executing trades on exchanges with real or test mode capabilities

 The system is designed to run on a Raspberry Pi with 8GB RAM and follows an incremental development approach, starting with core features and expanding over time.